intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

 ### Backoff

-You may notice there are decorators over most functions, these are essentially mechanisms to retry on any transient errors:
+You may notice there are decorators over most functions; these are essentially mechanisms to retry on any transient errors.

 ```python
 def is_not_server_error(exception):